-Push and release the UP or DOWN arrow button until the Trip Menu item is highlighted in the DID (Toggle left or right to select Trip A or Trip B).
-The Trip information will display the following:
+Push and release the UP Δ or DOWN ∇ arrow button until the Trip Menu item is displayed in the EVIC.

+Toggle the LEFT or RIGHT arrow button to select Trip A or Trip B. The Trip information will display the following: